lewis-sqa/NEPs/specs/Standards/Wallets.md

 At it's most basic, the Wallet API has main two features:

-- `request`: Communication with wallet.
+- `request`: Communication with the wallet.
 - `on` and `off`: Subscribe to notable events such as account updates.

 The decision to implement `request` instead of dedicated methods means wallets can define their own custom functionality without polluting the top-level namespace.
 The purpose of this spec is to define the minimum set of methods to be considered an official NEAR injected wallet.
 Wallets are free to innovate with functionality they believe could eventually become part of the spec such as querying the locked status.